Mostar Gymnasium

-Mostar Gymnasium (Gimnazija Mostar; Гимназија Мостар) is a gymnasium in Mostar, Bosnia and Herzegovina.
+Mostar Gymnasium (Gimnazija Mostar) is a gymnasium in Mostar, Bosnia and Herzegovina.
 Formerly called Gimnazija "Aleksa Šantić" (Гимназија "Алекса Шантић") in honour of the eponymous poet, it is nowadays popularly referred to as Stara gimnazija (The Old Gymnasium).

 History

 Background

 The first gymnasium in Bosnia and Herzegovina was established in 1879 in Sarajevo, capital of the Austro-Hungarian Condominium of Bosnia and Herzegovina.
 Mostar, the largest city of the Herzegovina region in the south of the Condominium, was by then a developed education centre, second only to the capital.
 It had a merchants' school, 18 primary schools (two secular schools, one Orthodox, one Catholic girls' school, 4 Muslim boys' schools and 10 Muslim girls' schools), a private German school and a kindergarten.
 None of the schools, however, prepared students for a higher education, forcing parents to send their minor children to Sarajevo.

 In February 1893, the local branch of the Serbian Orthodox Church appealed to the National Government of Bosnia and Herzegovina.
 The government was concerned that the student body would be too small, expecting Muslims (the most numerous religious group in Mostar) not to be interested.
 The Orthodox clergymen thus pointed out that their desire was shared by Catholics.
 The National Government would only allow a lower gymnasium, but the superior Ministry of Finance of Austria-Hungary ordered that the new school be a full gymnasium and opened within 1893.
 Teachers' and principal's posts were advertised throughout the entire Austria-Hungary.